callebtc/nfchat/README.md

 ## Continuous Integration

 This project uses GitHub Actions for continuous integration.
-The workflow automatically runs all unit tests on:
+The workflow automatically runs all unit tests and generates coverage reports on:
 - Every push to the main branch
 - Every pull request to the main branch

 The workflow configuration can be found in `.github/workflows/android-tests.yml`.

+### CI Artifacts

+After each CI run, the following artifacts are available:
+- **Test Reports**: Detailed reports of all test executions
+- **Coverage Reports**: Code coverage analysis showing which parts of the code are tested

+These artifacts can be downloaded from the GitHub Actions workflow run page.

 ### CI Status